graphaware/neo4j-framework/README.md

 ## Community vs Enterprise

-This open-source (GPL) version of the GraphAware Framework is compatible with Neo4j Community Edition only.
-It *will not work* with Neo4j Enterprise Edition, which is a proprietary and commercial software product.
+This open-source (GPL) version of the module is compatible with GraphAware Framework Community (GPL), which in turn is compatible with Neo4j Community Edition (GPL) only.
+It *will not work* with Neo4j Enterprise Edition, which is a proprietary and commercial software product of Neo4j, Inc.

 GraphAware offers an Enterprise version of the GraphAware Framework to licensed users of Neo4j Enterprise Edition.
 Please [get in touch](mailto:info@graphaware.com) to receive access.